nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 171
 00:10:18,213 --> 00:10:22,232
-[SPEAKER_05]: her face, or maybe just the face, right, in the first break.
+[SPEAKER_05]: her face, or maybe just the face, right, in the first sprint.

 172
 00:10:22,212 --> 00:10:25,708